whaakman/azure-docs.nl-nl/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

     public enum ContentKeyRestrictionType
     {
         Open = 0,
-        TokenRestricted = 1, // Not supported, reserved for future
+        TokenRestricted = 1,
-        IPRestricted = 2,
+        IPRestricted = 2, // IP restriction on content key is not currently supported, reserved for future.
     }

+> [!NOTE]
+> IP-beperking voor autorisatiebeleid beleid is nog niet beschikbaar in de service.

 ### <a id="ContentKeyDeliveryType"></a>ContentKeyDeliveryType
     public enum ContentKeyDeliveryType